 Littering by passing motorists is an ongoing problem and we aim to reduce this via our education campaigns.
 We are also aware that much of the litter and debris is from large waste haulage vehicles that travel on these roads.
 We are working with Surrey County Council and the relevant companies with a view to addressing this issue.
 Please do let us know if you see any items falling from these vehicles as they are driving on these trunk roads.

 All major roads in Guildford are actively patrolled.
 Patrolling of trunk roads will take place on an ad hoc basis and at scheduled intervals four times a year, with a view to identifying sources of litter.
 Action will be taken against offenders with a view to prosecutions.

-We carried out a litter pick on the nights of Thursday 31 August, Friday 1 September, Tuesday 5 and Wednesday 6 September on the A3.
-The crews collected 1,540kg of litter.
+We carried out a litter pick on the nights of Monday 2, Tuesday 3 and Wednesday 4 October on the A3.
+The crews collected 840kg of litter which totalled to 104 bags between the two vans.
 We also swept this section of the road.
-The sweeper collected a total of 10,760kg of rubbish.
+The sweeper collected a total of 6100kg of rubbish.
 This was collected in the following areas on the A3.
 The highlighted area in red shows the nearside section of the A3 and the highlighted area in green is the centre reservation section of the A3.